MetaMask/metamask-docs/wallet/connect/3rd-party-libraries/wagmi.md

 - Ensure you have a basic understanding of Ethereum smart contracts and React Hooks.
 - Set up a project with [Wagmi](https://wagmi.sh/react/getting-started).
-- Create an Infura API key and allowlist to [make read-only requests](../../how-to/make-read-only-requests.md).

 ## Steps